|Author:||Alistair Gourlay, last updated by Alison Thorne|

-York Learning is committed to providing equal rights, equal opportunities and mutual respect for everyone with whom the Service has contact.
-We recognise that people may be disadvantaged in a range of circumstances and we will actively work to engage with all our employees to understand, reduce and ultimately eliminate this disadvantage.
+York Learning is committed to providing equal rights, access, opportunities, and mutual respect for everyone who the service is in contact with.
+We recognise that people may be disadvantaged in a range of circumstances, and we will actively work to engage with staff, partners and learners to understand these issues and make reasonable adjustments to reduce and where possible eliminate any disadvantage.

-We have embedded equality and diversity into everything we do.
+We aim to embed equality, diversity and inclusion into everything we do.

 Equal Opportunities Actions

 - adhere to, and actively support, the Equality Act 2010 and City of York Council’s Equalities and Inclusion Approach, respecting the protected characteristics of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, and sexual orientation

 - Ensure all staff complete Equalities Training and understand and follow equal opportunities practices.

 - Strive to develop and promote service responses and teaching practices that are fully inclusive.

 - Make reasonable adjustments where possible, where a need has been identified, at each stage of the learner journey, to ensure our services are accessible for all.